Jaime-Barillas/otech-notes/src/y1s2/computer-graphics/23-exam-review.md

   > + An attribute variable for the vertices is added to the vertex shader.
   > + CPU programs determine the location of the attribute variable and link it
   >   to the data in the array buffer.
++ What is the main reason for using uniform blocks?
+  > + Grouping uniform variables together.
+  > + Allows sending them all at once instead of individually.
+  > + Fewer OpenGL calls.

 ## Modeling